 If your CSV contains non-English characters, for example, characters specific to the French, Russian, Greek, Japanese, or Arabic alphabets, the file must be encoded as Unicode or UTF-8, and not ASCII.
 You can save your file as UTF-8 or Unicode in Windows.
 Open the file in a text editor such as Notepad, click File > Save As, and choose UTF-8 or Unicode from the Encoding drop-down list shown at the bottom of the Save As dialog box.

-Invitations are valid for two weeks.
-Ask the administrator of your organization to send you a new invitation if you haven't joined within that two-week period.
+Invitations are valid for 14 days.
+Ask the administrator of your organization to send you a new invitation if the 14-day period has expired.

 Your account email must match the address where the invitation was sent.
 If you create a new organizational account when you join the organization, enter the same email address where your invitation was sent.